moj-analytical-services/user-guidance/source/documentation/github/organisation-management.md

 ## Automation

-All automated processes are managed in the [moj-analytical-services/operations-engineering](https://github.com/moj-analytical-services/operations-engineering) repository.
+The automated processes reside in the [moj-analytical-services/operations-engineering](https://github.com/moj-analytical-services/operations-engineering) repository with a plan to move them to the [ministryofjustice/operations-engineering](https://github.com/ministryofjustice/operations-engineering) repository.

 ### Archiving GitHub repositories